amykma0818/ML_Stats_Basic/README.md

 * Depend on the degree of freedom.
 Degrees of freedom (DOF) equals your sample size minus the number of parameters you need to calculate during an analysis.
 Higher DOF generally mean larger sample sizes or fewer unknown parameters, a higher DOF means more power to reject a false null hypothesis and find a significant result.
 * The DOF of (unpaired) two-sample t-test is ($`n_1+n_2-2`$)
 * The DOF of paired t-test, which is equivalent to one-sample t-test, is ($`n-1`$).

+### 4. What's the difference between t-test and z-test?